 The diverse values of nature

-In May 2018, EKLIPSE published the final report from the request How can nature's diverse values be incorporated into and reflected by public policy? involving three science cafes in Budapest and online.
+In May 2018, EKLIPSE published the final report from the request "The diverse values of nature and intrgrating them into decision-makin" involving three science cafes in Budapest and online.

 Watch videos of the cafes here.